egress

 desktop launch --egress currently requires --browser

-The automatic proxy flag is wired for browser launches.
-For custom apps, pass the app's proxy flag yourself or use the lease-local proxy address printed by egress start.
+The automatic --proxy-server flag is only wired for browser launches.
+For a custom app, pass the app's own proxy flag pointing at the lease-local proxy address printed by egress start.